top of page

 • 4 min read

-Have you ever been in the middle of an important conversation or enjoying a quiet moment at home when a fluttering sensation starts around your eyes?
+Have you ever found yourself in the middle of an important conversation or enjoying a quiet moment at home when a fluttering sensation starts around your eyes?
 If so, you're not alone!
-Eye twitching, known as myokymia, is a common issue that can be annoying and puzzling.
-By understanding the causes of eye twitching and what you can do to relieve it, you can enhance your comfort significantly.
+Eye twitching, also known as myokymia, is a common issue that can be both annoying and puzzling.
+By understanding the causes of eye twitching and discovering ways to relieve it, you can significantly enhance your comfort.
 In this article, we will explore the potential causes of eye twitching, suggest remedies, and highlight how Oasis Eyecare can assist you in finding relief.

 Eye twitching can stem from various factors, ranging from minor to more serious concerns.
 Here are some of the most common reasons for these little twitches.